 - The Posh Waiter, Scary Vicar and Intimidating Tailor all introduced themselves in a similar fashion:

-Waiter/Vicar/Tailor: [With an alarming maniacal glint in the eye:] (S)he's gone, sir/madam/child.
+Waiter/Vicar/Tailor: [With an alarming maniacal glint in the eye:] (S)he's gone, sir.
 They've all gone.
+They've [Been removed].
 And we're back.

 Waiter/Vicar/Tailor: The [incredibly hostile and inappropriate] people who still unaccountably [do X].